Overview

 To make our enemy track the player, we just add a function that sets the enemy’s direction toward the player.
 Our input is the enemy position and the player position.
 The transformation is calculating a new direction for the enemy.
 The output is the new direction.

 To add our new Robot Zombie, we just add a function that teleports the player to a new location if it is hit.
 Our input is the damage the enemy received, if any, and whether it should teleport if hit.
 The transformation is calculating a new position if the enemy is hit.
-The output is either the new position if hit, or the old position if the enemy is not hit.
+The output is either the new position if the hit succeeds, or the old position if the hit fails.

 To show an enemy in the correct position, we pass in the enemy’s GameObject and its position.
 We transform our data by assigning the GameObject’s position to the enemy.
 The output is Unity rendering our GameObject in the correct position.